Domiii/dbux/README.md

 ## TODO (other)
 * [instrumentation]
    * insert trace before function call (so we can step to function call before going down)
-   * support longer names
-      * (and then hide them in tree view; show long version as tooltip)
 * [traceSelection]
    * in `dbux-data`: `traceSelection` + `TraceSelectionHistory`
+   * when user textEditor selection changes, select trace at cursor
-   * fix: code highlighting of selected trace doesn't work yet
+   * fix: code highlighting of selected trace doesn't work when changing files
-      * probably because `activeEditor` is not set immediately?
+      * probably because `activeEditor` is not set immediately
    * when jumping between traces, need a history stack to allow us to go forth and back
       * forth/back buttons in `TraceDetailView`?
-   * when user textEditor selection changes, select trace at cursor
    * integrate with `Playback`
 * [callstack]
    * render callstack of "context of `traceSelection.selected`" all the way to its root